 This enabled the RCEM to broaden the debate around emergency medicine beyond the usual narrow focus on the 4 hour standard, and meant that providers, commissioners, the national press, and Governments in each of the nations of the UK were better informed about the challenges you face.

-Given the success of the project, the College has decided to repeat ‘Winter Flow’ for 2016/17.
+The project has proven invaluable and is now it its third year.
 As was the case for 2015/16, the project will collect the following data points on a weekly basis:

 - Type one 4 hour standard performance

 - The number of acute beds in service

 - The number of patients in their trust for whom hospitalisation in an acute trust is no longer medically required.